September 9 - October 1, 2017

 Staged in CPH’s intimate Outcalt Theatre, this must-see adaptation brings us into the secret annex where 13-year-old Anne and seven other Jews evade Nazi deportation.
 For over two years, all that will stand between them and the concentration camps is their trust in one another and the bravery of those harboring them.
 Anne’s compelling words come alive and urge us to stand up for one another in the face of intolerance, fear, and hate.

 He’s back!
 One boy.
 One holiday wish.
 And a world that seems to be conspiring to make certain it doesn’t come true.
 The record-breaking show returns to the CPH stage in all its pink-bunny-suit, glowing-leg-lamp, triple-dog-daring glory.
 The perfect holiday treat for the entire family.

 In a world beset by civil war and invasion, Macbeth and his artful lady are spurred on by three witches’ prophecies and plot a series of murders designed to further their own ambitions, only to plunge their lives into madness.
 In their final MFA show, the CWRU/CPH MFA Acting Program’s Class of 2018 brings Shakespeare’s haunting masterpiece of ruthless ambition to life.

 January 20 - February 11, 2018

-Get your front row seat to music history in the making.
-Sister Rosetta Tharpe, “The Godmother of Rock n’ Roll” who influenced performers from Elvis to Hendrix, plucks prim and proper Marie Knight from a rival gospel show, and the two challenge one another on music, life, and The Almighty.
+Get your front-row seat to music history in the making.
+“The Godmother of Rock n’ Roll” and 2018 Rock and Roll Hall of Fame Early Influence Inductee Sister Rosetta Tharpe — who influenced performers from Elvis to Hendrix — plucks prim-and-proper Marie Knight from a rival gospel show.
+The two challenge one another on music, life, and The Almighty.
 This story of letting loose, finding your voice, and freeing your soul is a soaring music-theatre experience chock full of roof-raising performances.